 While you may believe that a terror attack will never happen near you, the truth is you can’t be too careful.
-A review of recent events includes numerous and widespread tragic terrorist acts in the news reports, further evidence that terrorists are capable of striking anywhere, and at anytime they want to.
+A review of recent events includes numerous and widespread tragic terrorist acts in the news reports.
+This furthers the evidence that terrorists are capable of striking anywhere, and at any time.

 A terrorist attack is one of the deadliest critical events to prep for because its main goal is to cause extensive panic, fear, and death for religious, political, or revenge purposes.
 If a terrorist attack happens in your city, you can expect the following:

-- The attack will likely happen, when least expected, on a seemingly normal day.
+- The attack will likely happen, when least expected, most of the time on a seemingly normal day.

 - Many people will be wounded or die very quickly.